Philosophy (PHIL)

 Grading Mode: Standard Letter, Pass/No Pass

-The elements of moral ethical reasoning appropriate to individuals in organizations in all fields, including business, finance, law, engineering, government, media, social services, scientific research, medicine and neonatal units, and the environment.
-The focus is on the ethical and social responsibilities of professionals, wherever employed.
+Covers elements of moral-ethical reasoning that are appropriate to individuals in organizations in all fields, with an emphasis on ethics as it relates to business enterprises.
+The focus is on the ethical and social responsibilities and integrity of professionals as well as corporate responsibility.
 Graded or Pass/No Pass option.

 Catalog Program Pages Referencing PHIL C140